 As I was waiting, rather than sitting in the plane I starting wandering around the edges of the airstrip searching for lizards and stuff, and while I did my stepmother joined me.
 As usual for her she was dressed totally inappropriate for such happenings, having on high heels, more-or-less a matching suit like outfit and a little hat she kept having to hold on to because of the wind.
 But she was game and as I viewed it, true or not, she was more than willing to participate in such things with me as long as it was just the two of us and didn't diminish her façade in the eyes of others.

-Pretty soon Leo arrived, having driven all the way from south of Edwards Air Force Base in California to Searchlight, Nevada in the ranch pick-up truck.
-Seeing him I thought at least he wasn't driving the open top jeep --- which he and I had done a month or so earlier trying to keep up with a Baldwin built 4-8-4 Northern locomotive going almost 90 miles per hour out across raw desert land headed westbound between Ludlow and Barstow.
+While my stepmother and I were still out exploring Leo arrived at the airfield, having driven all the way from south of Edwards Air Force Base in California to Searchlight in the ranch pick-up truck.
+Seeing him drive up on the tarmac I thought at least he wasn't driving the open top jeep --- which he and I had done a month or so earlier trying to keep up with a Baldwin built 4-8-4 Northern locomotive going almost 90 miles per hour out across raw desert land headed westbound between Ludlow and Barstow.
 When Leo drove onto the airfield I could immediately see he was traveling with another man, of which I would have no reason to believe why he should be.
 The man oddly enough, turned out to be a Chief Petty Officer I knew from China Lake Naval Air Station that hung around my mom's bar on the ranch.

 As soon as Leo and the Chief arrived and my Stepmother and Leo talked in private for few minutes, she handed Leo the keys to our room back at the El Rey then boarded the Beechcraft headed back towards California.
 Leo, the Chief and I, with me riding in the back of the truck, headed toward the El Rey for dinner and a nights sleep.
 After dinner in the motel room the Chief showed me a number of trinkets and things like ID cards and stuff related to a German submarine crew, or at least prison camp internees he had somehow, explaining each item one by one as he went through them.
 The next morning, and the real reason my stepmother had Leo and the Chief come up to Searchlight, they took me across the desert to a location probably not even 20 miles away along the Colorado River to see where, in late 1944 a German U-boat was found and how the military went about hauling it out and taking it back to Muroc Dry Lake.
 Now, other than me staying at the El Rey that night to go see the submarine location the next day and the timing of the jeep ride chasing the 4-8-4 out across the desert that summer, neither are El Rey stories per se,' both being stand alone stories of their own.
 However, for those of you who may be interested in following up on either story in depth, they can be found in full by going to the following links: